TallKite/linnstrument-firmware/midi.md

 If the CC faders are assigned to any other CC numbers than the default 1-8 CC numbers, those will be used for control change input of the faders.
 If the CC numbers conflict with internal LinnStrument features, than the CC faders will take precedence.
+Exception: CC6 or CC38 when part of an RPN or NRPN.

 | CC Number     | Used for
 | --------------|--------------------------------------------------------------------------------------------------